Connect Power BI to SQL Server: Step-by-step Guide

 Next, we need to create our data in Excel.
 There are 8 KPIs that we’re going to report on each month.
 Here is a copy of the Excel file if you want to follow along.

-- Convert the data that you’ve added into an Excel table – just select one of the data cells and press CTRL + T (hold down the CTRL-key and press T)
+1. Convert the data that you’ve added into an Excel table by simply selecting one of the data cells and pressing CTRL + T.

 We can check that the new table has been created and that our data is there by running a query in SQL Server Management Studio.